-Talks: Internationally renowned experts will present 17 talks over the course of three days.
-All speakers present their respective topics in an easily comprehensible way before presenting their complex research results in detail.
-This format intends to stimulate interdisciplinary discussions and especially enable early career researchers to obtain detailed information on the current state of Alzheimer's research and related areas.
+Talks: Internationally renowned experts will present talks over the course of three days.
+All speakers first give a general introduction to their topic (20 min) before presenting their complex research results in detail (20 min + 10 min discussion).
+This format is intended to stimulate interdisciplinary discussions and, in particular, to enable early career researchers to obtain detailed information on the current state of Alzheimer's research and related areas.